 CyberGhost claims to work with Netflix.
 In the CyberGhost VPN client, you can connect to either the US Netflix or UK Netflix server.
-However, after connecting to CyberGhost’s US Netflix server, I was blocked by Netflix.
+However, after connecting to CyberGhost’s US Netflix server, I was still blocked by Netflix.

 CyberGhost does not appear to be a good VPN to use with Netflix when the dedicated Netflix server is getting blocked.
 Additionally, we found it to not work well with BBC iPlayer and was blocked with the servers we tested.
 (See these best VPNs for BBC iPlayer instead.)